akshatstark/akshatstark/README.md

 # 💫 About Me:
+A Dynamic and Passionate Software Professional with expertise in Salesforce development & AWS Certified.
-a dynamic software professional with expertise in AWS, Salesforce development, Flutter, and codes proficiently in Java.
+Good in Flutter and codes proficiently in Java.

 ## 🌐 Socials: